Written by Hannah Cox, founder of betternotstop

 Since discovering Minimalism, I focus on spending my money on experiences, not things.
-I was consuming less, but I still felt I could be doing more.
+I’ve been consuming less, but I still felt I could be doing more.
 There was part of the puzzle missing.

 Not consuming or buying things is one thing, but I still create so much mess.